w3c/webref/README.md

 - [Update ED report](https://github.com/w3c/webref/actions/workflows/update-ed.yml) - crawls the latest version of Editor's Drafts and updates the contents of the [`ed`](ed) folder.
 Workflow runs every 6 hours.
 A typical crawl takes about **10mn** to complete.
 - [Update TR report](https://github.com/w3c/webref/actions/workflows/update-tr.yml) - crawls the published version of Editor's Drafts and updates the contents of the [`tr`](tr) folder.
 Workflow runs once per week on Monday.
 A typical crawl takes about **10mn** to complete.
-- [Test](https://github.com/w3c/webref/actions/workflows/test.yml): tests the contents of the repo.
-Runs each time there is a push against the default branch.
+- [Curate data &amp; Prepare package PRs](https://github.com/w3c/webref/actions/workflows/curate.yml) - runs whenever crawled data gets updated and updates the `curated` branch accordingly (provided all tests pass).
+The job also creates pull requests to release new versions of NPM packages when needed.
+Each pull request details the diff that would be released, and bumps the package version in the relevant `packages/xxx/package.json` file.
-- [Clean up abandoned files](https://github.com/w3c/webref/actions/workflows/cleanup.yml) - Checks the contents of repository to detect orphan crawl files that are no longer targeted by the latest crawl's result and creates a PR to delete these files from the repository.
+- [Clean up abandoned files](https://github.com/w3c/webref/actions/workflows/cleanup.yml) - checks the contents of repository to detect orphan crawl files that are no longer targeted by the latest crawl's result and creates a PR to delete these files from the repository.
 Runs once per week on Wednesday.
 The crawl workflows does not delete these files automatically because crawl sometimes fails on a spec due to transient network or spec errors.
+- [Test](https://github.com/w3c/webref/actions/workflows/test.yml) - runs tests on pull requests.
+- [Clean patches when issues/PR are closed](https://github.com/w3c/webref/actions/workflows/clean-patches.yml) - drops patches that no longer need to apply because underlying issues got fixed.
+Runs once per week.

 ### Releases to NPM

-- [`@webref/css`: Prepare release PR if needed](https://github.com/w3c/webref/actions/workflows/prepare-css-release.yml) - Checks latest CSS extracts and create a pre-release PR if a new version of the `@webref/css` npm package should be released.
-Runs after each crawl and whenever a push is made to the default branch on CSS files (except when this push is on the `packages` folder to avoid re-entrance issues).
-The pre-release PR details the diff that would be released, and bumps the package version in [`packages/css/package.json`](packages/css/package.json).
-- [`@webref/elements`: Prepare release PR if needed](https://github.com/w3c/webref/actions/workflows/prepare-elements-release.yml) - Checks latest elements extracts and create a pre-release PR if a new version of the `@webref/elements` npm package should be released.
-Runs after each crawl and whenever a push is made to the default branch on elements files (except when this push is on the `packages` folder to avoid re-entrance issues).
-The pre-release PR details the diff that would be released, and bumps the package version in [`packages/elements/package.json`](packages/elements/package.json).
-- [`@webref/idl`: Prepare release PR if needed](https://github.com/w3c/webref/actions/workflows/prepare-idl-release.yml) - Checks latest IDL extracts and create a pre-release PR if a new version of the `@webref/idl` npm package should be released.
-Runs after each crawl and whenever a push is made to the default branch on IDL files (except when this push is on the `packages` folder to avoid re-entrance issues).
-The pre-release PR details the diff that would be released, and bumps the package version in [`packages/idl/package.json`](packages/idl/package.json).
-- [`@webref` release: Request review of pre-release PR](https://github.com/w3c/webref/actions/workflows/request-pr-review.yml) - Assigns reviewers to pre-release CSS/IDL PRs if they exist.
-Runs once per week on Thursday.
-- [Publish `@webref` package if needed](https://github.com/w3c/webref/actions/workflows/release-package.yml) - Publishes a new version of the `@webref/css`, `@webref/elements` or `@webref/idl` package to npm and tags the corresponding commit on the default branch.
+- [Publish @webref package if needed](https://github.com/w3c/webref/actions/workflows/release-package.yml) - publishes a new version of the `@webref/css`, `@webref/elements` or `@webref/idl` package to NPM, tags the corresponding commits on the `main` and `curated` branches, and updates the relevant `@webref/xxx@latest` tag to point to the right commit on the `curated` branch.
 Runs whenever a pre-release PR is merged.
 Note that the released version is the version that appeared in `packages/css/package.json`, `packages/elements/package.json` or `packages/idl/package.json` **before** the pre-release PR is merged.
+- [@webref release: Request review of pre-release PR] - assigns reviewers to NPM package pull requests.
+Runs once per week.